 ESSENTIAL DUTIES AND RESPONSIBILITIES

-Attends and is prepared for scheduled supervision.
+Attends and is prepared for scheduled supervision, team meetings, staff meetings or rounds to assist in coordinating case management/care coordination and review of treatment plans/plans of care.
 Seeks additional supervision or consultation as needed and follows through with supervisory directives.